 Sos Poul (Haitian Chicken in Sauce or Poulet En Sauce)

-Haitian chicken in sauce or sos pol is another nourishment that is served almost daily and at special occasions.
+Haitian chicken in sauce or sos pol is another nourishment that is served almost daily and on special occasions.

 Also known as chicken in creole sauce, it is the perfect accompaniment to any starch, especially our rice dishes.
 This dish is sometimes served with boiled plantains as a pre-course meal.

-Haitian food in general do take quite some time to make, but we have significantly reduced the length of time for many of these dishes without sacrificing the flavors.
+Haitian food in general does take quite some time to make, but we have significantly reduced the length of time for many of these dishes without sacrificing the flavors.

 Meats or fish are typically marinated overnight, boiled to tenderness, seared, and completed in some type of sauce or fried.